clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 * Kubernetes 1.11.3
 * Go 1.11.12

 The Intel® Deep Learning Stack is available in two versions.
-First, a version that includes TensorFlow* optimized for Intel Architecture, the `Eigen`_ version, and a version that includes the TensorFlow* framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives, the `Intel MKL`_ version.
+First, a version that includes TensorFlow* optimized for Intel Architecture, the `Eigen`_ version.
+Second, there is a version that includes the TensorFlow* framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives, the `Intel MKL`_ version.

 TensorFlow* Single and Multi Node Benchmarks
 ============================================

 This section describes running the `TensorFlow benchmarks`_ in single node.
 For multi node testing replicate these steps for each node.
 These steps provide a template to run other benchmarks, providing they can invoke TensorFlow.

 Download and run either the `Eigen`_ or the `Intel MKL-DNN`_  docker image from hub.docker.com.
 The next commands will take place in the running container.
 Replace <docker_name> with the name of the image.

 .. note::